percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.5.0.md

 ## Release Highlights

-* The Operator is now able to query Version Service and automatically get the latest version of the software compatible with it, as other Percona Operators are doing; the Smart Upgrade functionality is not yet here, but will be implemented in consequent releases
+* The Operator is now able to query Version Service and automatically get the latest version of the software compatible with it, as other Percona Operators are doing; the Smart Upgrade functionality is not yet here but will be implemented in consequent releases

-* The [Telemetry functionality](../telemetry.md) implemented in this release allows Operator to capture anonymous versions and usage statistics used by Percona to improve the Operator; see our [official documentation](../telemetry.md) to find out what exactly is collected and how to disable this feature, if needed
+* The [Telemetry functionality](../telemetry.md) implemented in this release allows the Operator to capture anonymous versions and usage statistics used by Percona to improve the Operator; see our [official documentation](../telemetry.md) to find out what exactly is collected and how to disable this feature, if needed

 ## New Features